libbyschuknight/tid_til/testing/testing.md

   Unable to autoload constant Billing::Resources::PaymentSchedule, expected /Users/libby/Code/payments/app/services/billing/resources/payment_schedule.rb to define it
 ```

-Had three specs that were randomly failing - two would fail and one would pass, and it would change when had order as randomn.
+Had three specs that were randomly failing - two would fail and one would pass, and it would change when had order as random.
 The issue was this:
 ```ruby
 let(:schedules_resource)  { Resources::Schedule.new.from_json(schedule_response_json) }